kemalturk/panda-bar/README.md

 # PandaBar

-A fancy navigation bar for pandas.
+A fancy bottom navigation bar for pandas.
+Pandabar designed for new neumorphic design trend.

 | Preview | PageView |
 |---------|----------|